Intellisrc/m2d2/README.md

 location.place = "Great Britain";
 ```

-If you are using intervals and you want to stop it, you will need to keep a reference to the Model:
+If you are using intervals and you want to stop it, you can keep a reference to the Model:
 ```js
 var locationModel = new Model({
   root: "#location",